FY2016 USDA Forest Service Landscape Scale Restoration Competitive Funding RFP

 - Project goals must address and be clearly linked to resource objectives and/or priorities in the State Forest Action Plan (formerly called the Minnesota Forest Resource Strategies document) by referencing the state plan page, section, or strategy number(s) and articulate how they contribute to the desired future forest condition therein.
 For multistate projects, the proposal needs to link to the Forest Strategies document of each state involved.

-- Project goals must be clearly linked to one or more of the national State and Private Forestry priorities: 1) conserve and manage working forest landscapes for multiple values and uses, 2) protect forests from threats, and 3) enhance public benefits from trees and forests.
-They should also be linked to other national or regional priorities as set out in the planning documents available on the FY2015 Northeastern Area State and Private Forestry (S&PF) Landscape Scale Restoration Request for Proposals website.
+- Project goals must be clearly linked to one or more of the USDA Forest Service State and Private Forestry priorities: 1) conserve and manage working forest landscapes for multiple values and uses, 2) protect forests from threats, and 3) enhance public benefits from trees and forests.
+They should also be linked to other national or regional priorities as set out in the planning documents available the FY2016 Northeastern Area State and Private Forestry (S&PF) Landscape Scale Restoration RFP website.

 For Questions Contact: